Male vs. Female DNA Testing – What are the Differences?

 For many DNA tests the sex of the person being tested is irrelevant.
 This is because of the 23 pairs of chromosomes that make up our DNA, only one pair determines sex.
 The chromosomes that determine sex are X and Y. Those born genetically male have one X chromosome inherited from their mother, and one Y chromosome inherited from their father.
 Those bon female have two X chromosomes: one inherited from their mother, and one from their father.

 Our remaining 22 chromosomes have nothing to do with determining sex, and are randomly inherited from both our mother and father.
-These contain the information that determine things like eye colour, skin colour, hair texture, and so on.
+These contain the information that determine things like eye color, skin color, hair texture, and so on.

 Autosomal DNA Testing